 If you run a linear regression on bounce rates and conversion rates, there’s pretty much zero correlation.
 Even if there was, you have to keep things in context and think about user intent at different stages.

 In the image above, display ads have a higher bounce rate (but about the same conversion rate) compared to other channels.
 A high bounce rate here isn’t necessarily a bad thing, depending on how you’re spending your ad dollars.

 A display interaction is often a user’s first touchpoint—and they may bounce from the immediate experience but come back again later to convert (making that display interaction successful…but not right then).

 That’s why, if you’re spending money on online marketing and operating in various acquisition channels, you’ll need some basic attribution modeling to analyze your conversion paths.

 Control Landing Page Traffic

-Finally, most paid acquisition marketers recommend you control your landing page traffic as much as possible.
-If you can, it would be ideal to use dedicated landing pages and not index them in search engines.
+Most paid acquisition marketers recommend you control your landing page traffic as much as possible.
+Ideally, use dedicated landing pages and don’t index them in search engines.

-This way you can exert more control over click intent and the temperature of your offer.
-Meaning, you know all traffic coming in for that landing page is paid, and not a mix of paid and organic.
+This way, you can exert more control over click intent and the temperature of your offer.
+You’ll know all traffic coming in for that landing page is paid and not a mix of paid and organic.

-Now, you’re looking for pages with a solid amount of traffic yet have a high bounce rate.
+You’re looking for pages with a solid amount of traffic that have a high bounce rate.
 Google Analytics tells us here that number three on the list is a good candidate to look into (33% higher than average bounce rate).